DOI-USGS/ISIS3/Getting-started-with-testing-(gtest).md

 ## Creating a test suite for a class
 1. Create a new file `ClassNameTests.cpp` in `isis/tests/`.
 1. Add `#include <gtest/gtest.h>` to the file
 1. Each test case should have the form `TEST(ClassName, MethodName)`.
-This produces a ctest test called `ClassName.MethodName`
+This produces a ctest test called `ClassName.MethodName`.
+For example, `TEST(BundleSettings, DefaultConstructor)` produces a ctest test called `BundleSettings.DefaultConstructor`.

 ## Test Fixtures
 Because each test case is a completely fresh environment, there is often set-up code that is shared between multiple test cases.
 You can use a test fixture to avoid copying and pasting this set-up code multiple times.
 See the [gtest documentation](https://github.com/abseil/googletest/blob/master/googletest/docs/primer.md#test-fixtures-using-the-same-data-configuration-for-multiple-tests) for how to create and use fixtures in gtest.